 Resolution time frames and fees are dependent on the harm that may occur to people, property, and resources if the violation were to continue.
 Violations that are hazardous, or potentially hazardous, generally have shorter resolution time frames and higher penalties than administrative violations.
 Attachment A outlines resolution time frames, remedies, and fines for various violations.

+This Agreement becomes effective on the date e this Agreement is signed by both parties (the "Effective Date") and will be valid for after the date of this signature.
+This Agreement v will expire on

+Authorization

-This Agreement becomes effective on the date this Agreement is Date") and will be valid for after the date of to Authorization This Agreement authorizes the activity described herein.
-If User Use that differs from what is authorized in this Agreement, the Udescribed in this Agreement, and potentially termination.
-Signatures The undersigned accepts and agrees to comply with all condition ns contained in this Agreement.
+This Agreement authorizes the activity described herein.
+If User implements a Special Event/Temporary Use that differs from what is authorized in this Agreement, the User will be subject to penalties and fines described in this Agreement, and potentially termination.

+Execution

+The Parties hereto acting under their respective authorities have caused this Agreement to be duly executed in several counterparts, each of which shall constitute an original.

+Signatures

 (Signature of User) (Date)

-Appendix C-2 • Special Events/Temporary Use Agreement

-(Printed Name of User) (Date)
+(Printed Name of User) (Date) -

 (Signature of User) (Date)

 (Printed Name of User) (Date)

-(Signature of NTMWD Representative) (Date)

-(Printed Name of NTMWD Representative) (Date)
+STATE OF TEXAS §

+COUNTY OF FANNIN §

+This instrument was acknowledg ged before me on this day of f , 20, b